ismaelyws/Themely-WHMCS-Quick-Shortcut/README.md

 ## Get Help/Support

-To get assistance with the Themely WHMCS hook or to suggest new features; here's how you can reach us:
+To get assistance or to suggest new features; here's how you can reach us:

 [Create new issue on Github](https://github.com/ismaelyws/themely-whmcs-hook/issues) (click the green **New Issue** button)